Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ## Compile an OpenACC application

 At the moment, the only compiler that supports OpenACC compilation on LUMI is the Cray Fortran compiler.
-OpenACC is enabled by default or using the `-hacc` flag (`-hnoacc` to disable).
+OpenACC can enabled by the `-hacc` flag.

 ```
 module load PrgEnv-cray